 - Potential improvement to your dog’s overall health and well-being by reducing the risk of infection and irritation from impacted anal glands

 - Potential increased risk for constipation after surgery, especially if not followed through with a proper diet and exercise plan and monitoring post-surgery.
-This can be easily avoided by feeding your pup high-quality dog food with extra fiber and plenty of exercise daily to ensure regular bowel movements.
+This can be easily avoided by feeding your pup high-quality dog food with extra fiber and plenty of exercises daily to ensure regular bowel movements.

 - Potential increased risk for licking and chewing at the surgical site after surgery, especially if not following through with a proper diet and exercise plan and monitoring post-surgery.

-- Procedure can be expensive
+- The procedure can be expensive

 - Potential to cause bleeding and infection at the surgical site if not completed correctly or not properly monitored after surgery